ckkhot/ckkhot/README.md

 <h1 align="center">Hi, I'm CK 👋</h1>

 <p align="center">
-  I’m a cross-functional leader blending analytics, strategy, and AI to build customer experiences that scale.
-  I turn insights into impact and guide teams through complexity toward clarity and growth.
+  "The goal isn't to live forever.
+It is to create something that will."
-  <br>Currently seeking my next adventure in the heart of Silicon Valley—let’s connect and co-create what’s next.
+  <br>I'm currently seeking my next adventure in the heart of Silicon Valley — let’s connect and co-create what’s next.
 </p>

 ---